AndreRudolph/impulsephp-doc/docs/testing/acceptance_testing.md

 	}</code>
 </pre>

+Please note that the initial response will return a html document (since its the entry point of the application) whereas consequtive requests will only return json response.

 <h5><a id="page-model-verificator">Page model verificator</a></h5>
 A page model verificator is like the response verificator a closure function with the exact same parameters.
 You could use one verificator for both types of verifications but it is a good practice to separate concerns.